PacktPublishing/Production-Ready-Applied-Deep-Learning/Chapter_5/emr/ec2.md

 <https://console.aws.amazon.com/>

-1. Search for ec2 in the search bar and then hit enter
+2. Search for ec2 in the search bar and then hit enter
-1. On the top right, if it is not already in Ohio region, then choose Ohio Region for cheaper pricing of ec2 instances
+3. On the top right, if it is not already in Ohio region, then choose Ohio Region for cheaper pricing of ec2 instances

 ![](images/Aspose.Words.90932124-6dd1-4d94-b4b8-df7f7be90e8b.014.png)

-1. Choose the Launch a virtual machine in the provide option as seen below
+4. Choose the Launch a virtual machine in the provide option as seen below

 ![](images/Aspose.Words.90932124-6dd1-4d94-b4b8-df7f7be90e8b.015.png)

-1. In Step 1, Choose the below image named **Deep Learning AMI (Ubuntu 18.04) Version 48.0**
+5. In Step 1, Choose the below image named **Deep Learning AMI (Ubuntu 18.04) Version 48.0**

 ![](images/Aspose.Words.90932124-6dd1-4d94-b4b8-df7f7be90e8b.016.png)

-1. In Step 2, choose fier tier instance **m4.large** and hit 'Next: Configure instance details'
+6. In Step 2, choose fier tier instance **m4.large** and hit 'Next: Configure instance details'

 ![](images/Aspose.Words.90932124-6dd1-4d94-b4b8-df7f7be90e8b.017.png)

-1. In Step 3, Choose default network and subnet.
-Choose *Number of instances* as 1 since we will have only one node in this EMR cluster.
-Choose the created role 'ec2-role' in the drop down.
+7. In Step 3, Choose the default network and subnet.
+Choose the *Number of instances* as 1 since we will have only one node in this EMR cluster.
+Choose the created role 'ec2-role' in the drop-down.

 ![](images/Aspose.Words.90932124-6dd1-4d94-b4b8-df7f7be90e8b.018.png)

 (Note: One can enable monitoring by checkboxing the option 'Enable CloudWatch detailed monitoring' but it incurs additional charges for CloudWatch monitoring service)

-1. In Step 4 on *Add Storage,* add 100GB in the Size* field.
+8. In Step 4 on *Add Storage,* add 100GB in the Size* field.
 Tick the checkbox *Delete on Termination*
-1. In Step 5 on *Add Tags*, one can add some useful tags for tracking the cost.
+9. In Step 5 on *Add Tags*, one can add some useful tags for tracking the cost.

 ` `![](images/Aspose.Words.90932124-6dd1-4d94-b4b8-df7f7be90e8b.019.png)

-1. Step 6, Choose a Security Group as default one and hit Next.
+10. Step 6, Choose a Security Group as default one and hit Next.

 ![](images/Aspose.Words.90932124-6dd1-4d94-b4b8-df7f7be90e8b.020.png)